ramses-tech/nefertari-es/README.md

 TODO:

-- Try to move existing es integration out of nefertari (and other engines) into es engine

 - Add naive versions of missing fields: ChoiceField, PickleField, ForeignKeyField, ListField.
 E.g. If ListField "groups" in nef-example has strings, should nefertari-es ListField only support strings?